-Are you getting ready for a beach trip or vacation?
+After the year we’ve had, are you getting ready for a beach trip or beach vacation?
 Scouring the internet for the best beach trip packing list?
 Don’t worry, we have you covered.
+We even have a printable beach packing checklist just for you.

 Am I alone daydreaming?
 No. Awesome.
 Welcome to the beach lovers club.